flightctl/flightctl-ansible/README.md

 The easiest way to run tests locally is to:
 - Run `make deploy` from the main flightctl repository
 - Run `make write-integration-config` from this repository to create the proper integration config from your running services
-- Run locally via `make test-integration`
+- Run locally via `make integration-test`

 ## Support